SModelS/smodels/docs/manual/source/Installation.rst

    If *setuptools* is not installed, you can try to install the external libraries manually and then rerun setup.py.
-   For Ubuntu, SL6 machines and other platforms, a recipe is given below.
+   For Ubuntu, SL6 machines and other platforms, a recipe is given below. setup.py will *not* attempt at compiling the SModelS tools (Pythia6|8, NLL-fast, Resummino).
+However, when trying to compute cross sections, an attempt will be made at compiling the respective tools on the fly.

    Note that this installation method will install smodels into the default system or user directory (e.g. ~/.local/lib/python3/site-packages/).